Extras

 Context Behind This Project

-When I instead enrolled at St. Pius X, I had to reconsider my approach.
-I chose to restart the St. John the Evangelist project from the ground up.
-This time, it would serve as a proof-of-concept for a far larger goal: a series of seven full-scale digital reconstructions of my high school campus as it existed at different points in history, planned for completion in time for the school’s 70th anniversary in 2028.
+When I enrolled at St. Pius X, I had to rethink my original plan.
+I decided to restart the St. John the Evangelist project from the beginning.
+This time, it would act as a test project for a much larger idea: creating several full-scale digital reconstructions of my high school campus as it appeared at different points in its history, with the goal of completing the series in time for the school’s 70th anniversary in 2028.

 The church has been converted into a middle school wing, and the Pre-K, Kindergarten, and auxiliary classrooms have been moved elsewhere, allowing the cafeteria to roughly double its capacity.